 I was explaining to Mr. Mickey why I have always loved to wear a scarf.
 He said, “Oh, we have to take pictures!”
 He loves it when I create a tutorial to share with you.

 One of the reasons this technique for wearing scarves works so well for me is that it creates an interesting vertical detail so as not to make my roundish face look more round.
-I always keep my face shape in mind when choosing my sunglasses, earrings or anything that creates a new neckline such as a necklace or scarf.
-If I am wearing the correct V-neckline blouse but then I add a choker or scarf tied into a high bow, I have defeated my purpose.
-I never repeat round in the shape of my glasses, jewelry or the way I tie my scarves.
+I always keep my face shape in mind when choosing my sunglasses, earrings, or anything that creates a new neckline such as a necklace or scarf.
+If I am wearing the correct V-neckline blouse, but then I add a choker or scarf tied into a high bow, I have defeated my purpose.
+I never repeat round in the shape of my glasses, jewelry, or the way I tie my scarves.
 Another reason for me to wear a scarf this way is that it isn’t adding bulk to my bust or tummy area.
 Long and lean is always my objective.

 Notice that when I do wear a scarf tied near my face, it is in a very loose and relaxed way.
-It is also not a bulky scarf which adds volume where I do not need it.
+It is also not a bulky scarf, which adds volume where I do not need it.
 I never try too hard with a scarf.
 I just put it on and then either tie or drape it in a way that makes sense with whatever else I am wearing.
-I just accept the fact that it is going to move with me and the wind.
+I accept the fact that it is going to move with me and the wind.
 In the same carefree way I wear my hair, I don’t worry about putting my scarf on just so and then try to keep it that way.
 If I have to look in the mirror to tie my scarf, I am trying too hard.
-Scarves should be worn in an easy, nonchalant way as if you have forgotten you have them on.
+Scarves should be worn in a relaxed, effortless way as if you have forgotten you have them on.
 Scarves keep me warm, hide my neck and other jiggly bits as well as finishing my classic combos with a bit of panache.

 I always try to keep the bulk of the drape or tie above my bust line so as not to add more bulk there.

 In the photo below, I used an oversized scarf to break up the expanse of the rectangle shape of a plain dress with an unflattering round neckline.
-By adding the length of the scarf in colors that related to both my hair and my shoes, I used a scarf to create a vertical line which helped me to look longer and leaner.
+By adding the length of the scarf in colors that related to both my hair and my shoes, I used a scarf to create a vertical line, which helped me to look longer and leaner.